Learn to Hunt

 Following the development of effluent limits, a permit writer develops appropriate monitoring and reporting conditions, facility-specific special conditions, and includes standard conditions that are the same for all permits.
 After the draft permit is complete, the Iowa DNR provides an opportunity for public participation in the permit process.
 A public notice announces the permit and interested parties may submit comments regarding the draft permit.
 The public can sign up for email notifications of new draft permits on the Wastewater Permit Information Exchange (WWPIE) system.
 Based on the comments, a permit writer then develops a final permit, documents the decisions for the administrative record, and issues the final permit to the facility.
 All final NPDES and operation permits can be viewed on the WWPIE system.

 General Permit #5 and Pesticides General Permit (GP7) Renewals:

-The NPDES Section is proposing to renew General Permit #5 and the Pesticides General Permit (GP #7), and will be presenting a final version of the rule to adopt the general permits to the EPC.
+The NPDES Section is renewing General Permit #5 and the Pesticides General Permit (GP #7).
+The EPC has adopted the final rules for the permit renewals.
 Please see the General Permit 5 and the General Permit 7 webpages for more information.

 Electronic Permit Notifications:

-The draft and final notifications for individual NPDES and operation permits are now being sent electronically.
-Interested persons can sign up for electronic notifications on the Wastewater Permit information Exchange (WWPIE) system.
+The draft and final notifications for individual NPDES and operation permits are now sent electronically.
+Interested persons can sign up for electronic notifications on Wastewater Permit information Exchange (WWPIE).
 For sign up instructions, refer to the WWPIE Registration and Notification Signup Instructions

 Electronic NOIs for General Permit #5 (GP5) Now Accepted